jgbyrne/jann/README.md

        wallpaper.png
 ```

-The simply, readable `Jannfile` would then be as follows:
+The simple, readable `Jannfile` would then be as follows:

 ```
    console {